 The ten finalists will be notified on 19 November 2018.
 Pitch selections will be publicly announced on 19 November 2018 on www.enterthepitch.com.

 If you are a finalist in 2018, you will have a greater opportunity to help develop and hone your pitching skills, as we will be inviting you to attend a residential course in December 2018 ahead of the Finalists Weekend.
 The course will take place between Sunday 9 December 2018 and Tuesday 11 December 2018.
 This course will offer you a master-class worthy of the big studios, feedback on your pitch and help in preparing for the pitch at Pinewood Studios.

 The ten Finalists will be responsible for their own travel, but The Pitch will arrange and pay for accommodation on Saturday 18 January for all ten finalists.

 The winner will be announced on Sunday 19 January, 2020.

-The winner will work with a budget (which has a value in excess of £30,000) to make their short film, of 10–20 minutes.
+The winner will work with a budget (which has a value in excess of £30,000) to make their short film (recommended maximum length of 15 minutes).
 The winner will be expected to demonstrate the ability to undertake the practical production of the film but will be offered production assistance from an established film production company.

 The short film will be filmed, and completed during the first half of 2020, at dates to be agreed with the winner.
 This will take into account the period for pre-production and will proceed to principle photography as and when the project is ready.